beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 Other the other side, Dad has had a mixed relationship with Sarith Kzekarit, mostly stemming from a fear of a murderer in their party.
 Dad and Sarith once had a decent relationship, but ever since Dad felt threatened and confronted Sarith their relationship has suffered.
 Dad also is distrustful of Buppido, who he assumes has some sort of hidden agenda.

 ## Trivia
 * Dad is particularly skilled at doing backflips, even with his hulking size.
 In his entire time in the Underdark he had injured several enemies with them and has never failed to do a backflip when trying.
+He did, however, perform a backlip into a waterfall, hoping that there would be a hidden cave behind it, but there was just a rock face.
 * The first weapon Dad found in the Underdark he named "Dr. Lobotomy".
 Based on his level of intelligence, it is possible that he has had a lobotomy himself or knows someone who has had one.